Wednesday, 30 July 2014 13:12

 What's this I've heard about a new governance system?
 At the end of 2010, Council voted to change its governance approach, by using the Policy Governance model "in a form chosen by Council."
 Policy Governance is a style that is popular in the co-op world.
 It's designed to help keep the board focused on the job of high-level planning and goal setting and to give the staff more leeway in running the stores and in implementing Co-op policy, with accountability to be ensured through extensive General Manager reporting.
 Since making this decision, Council has spent much time in developing new policies in the Policy Governance style, which are gradually replacing many of our older policies.
 At the end of 2013, Council adopted 7 broad "ends statements" (or goals) for the Co-op.
 In 2014, the GM will begin submitting formal reports for Council's review, detailing how these ends are being reflected in store operations, and how the "limitations" Council has established on GM actions are being respected.

 And what do I get?
-You get to meet lots of interesting people, have a chance to go to trainings and conferences in exotic locals like Texas and Wisconsin, and become more involved in your Co- op than you thought possible.
+You get to meet lots of interesting people, have a chance to go to trainings and conferences in exotic locals like Texas and Wisconsin, and become more involved in your Co-op than you thought possible.
 Also, you get a superworker discount at the register – that's 17.5% off almost everything you buy.
 In 2011, the Membership authorized Council to provide its members with modest, monetary "stipends," and Council decided to implement such a system starting in 2012.
 "Regular" Council members receive $600/year, committee chairs $900/year, and the President (chosen annually by Council, and who has many additional responsibilities) $1800/year.
-Starting in 2014, childcare will be available at Council meetings, for Council members' children (at no cost).
+Childcare is now available at Council meetings, for Council members' children (at no cost).

 Sounds good so far.
 How do I run (or apply)?
 Fill out the Declaration of Candidacy form (to run in the election) or Application for Appointment (between elections, when there's a vacancy), both of which are available at the front desk or on the website.
 If you want to run in the election, don't wait until the last moment (there are essay questions!).
 Then start educating yourself...and launch your campaign.